The Foundation of Saint Matthias

 Recent Funded Examples:

-• Rachel received funding in 2023 for a term study abroad at Yale Divinity School as part of her Postgraduate Diploma in Theology, Ministry and Mission at Westcott House
+• Rachel received funding for a term study abroad at Yale Divinity School as part of her Postgraduate Diploma in Theology, Ministry and Mission at Westcott House

 • Madi received support to complete a Certificate of Higher Education in Theology